vpl19/Bayesian-Hierarchical-Mixture-Clustering-Model/README.md

 Clustering model designed to find cardiometabolic phenotypes in different subgroups of a population.

-## TODO
+## Reply TO DO

-Problems with BHMM.py:

-- 50 chains???
+- *50 chains???*
+    - I changed it to 2 chains for now, in the paper I used 50 chains because it was estimating a highly multimodal posterior
-- Where do I get ".../data_pyro_men.csv"
+- *Where do I get ".../data_pyro_men.csv"*
+    -I have added a subsample of the data, i can ask Majid if he is okay for us to add it here (the data is public but we have done some pre-processing to it, it is a big pain to publish the preprocessing scripty because it is done within NCD-risc framework and has loads that should be removed before publishing, the cleaning also has a stochastic element that can change the results by one or two individuals depending on the R version...
+But more importantly there would be no way for someone to run the code on a laptop on the full data, even for just one chain it would take ages.
+On top of that if we want to do it like the paper then there is the consensus clustering that is done in R, i should probably add the trace plots, (that I have done in R) as well to checl it converge etc. I have actually done a repo already with everything: https://github.com/vpl19/BHMM_HPC, but it is very ugly and I just did it so that Sarkaaj a new PhD student from Majid can reproduce what I did if needed as he will use the model)
-- test the script because you have the data
+- *test the script because you have the data*
+    - Done, works but I have changed a few things on how the means are calculated and remove the if main=main and the run_mcmc funtion as I thought it was making things more complex than it should.
-- test the notebook because you have the notebook
+- *test the notebook because you have the notebook*
+    - Done
-- where is n_clusters defined?
+- *where is n_clusters defined?*
+    -Added, it is pre-specified in the model

-- where is means_ex defined?
+- *where is means_ex defined?*
+    -that was a mistake on my end.
+Changed it

-- replace the stuff in the notebook with `from bhmm.BHMM import model_HGMM, run_mcmc` etc where possible
+- *replace the stuff in the notebook with `from bhmm.BHMM import model_HGMM, run_mcmc` etc where possible* -Because I removed the if main=main etc I haven't.
+I quite like the idea that both BHMM.py and the notebook work as stand alone.
+    Alternative would be to have a separate script with the two models and import it in both BHMM.py and the notebook, or change again to mnain etc.
+    Would be worth discussing quickly.

+What is the liscence thing that you added, is that a standard thing?

 ## Model Aims

-This model was developed during my doctoral research at Imperial College London.
 In the process of clustering multiple similar subgroups, two main strategies can be employed: clustering jointly and clustering separately.
 Joint clustering involves the simultaneous analysis of all subgroups to identify common patterns or groups, effectively treating the combined data as a singular entity.
 In contrast, separate clustering entails analyzing each subgroup independently, without considering potential correlations or commonalities